 St. Vincent de Paul Catholic school is committed to the health and well-being of our students, faculty/staff, volunteers, and others who are part of the St. Vincent de Paul Catholic school community.
-We acknowledge that the novel coronavirus ("COVID-19"), which has been declared a pandemic by the

-World Health Organization, poses significant health risks and has affected many aspects of life.
-It is possible that other communicable diseases could pose risks to St. Vincent de Paul Catholic school students and others in the St. Vincent de Paul Catholic community.
-To confront the unprecedented challenges and risks presented by COVID-19 and other communicable diseases, St. Vincent de Paul Catholic school is following recommendations and guidance issued by county, state, and federal authorities and agencies, including the King County Department of Health, OSPI, and the Centers for Disease Control and Prevention.
+We acknowledge that the novel coronavirus ("COVID-19"), which has been declared a pandemic by the World Health Organization, poses significant health risks and has affected many aspects of life.
+It is possible that other communicable diseases could pose risks to St. Vincent de Paul Catholic school students and others in the St. Vincent de Paul Catholic communicable diseases, St. Vincent de Paul Catholic school is following recommendations and guidance issued by county, state, and federal authorities and agencies, including the King County Department of Health, OSPI, and the Centers for Disease Control and Prevention.

 Students and parents/guardians are expected to understand and acknowledge the dangers presented by COVID-19 and other communicable diseases.
 In particular, COVID-19 is contagious and believed to spread mainly from person-to-person contact.
 The risks associated with COVID-19 may include, but are not limited to, illness and, in some cases, death.
-As of the printing of this Handbook, there is no vaccine to prevent COVID-19 and it is very possible that a vaccine will be unavailable during the 2020-21 academic year.
 Students and parents/guardians are expected to stay informed of COVID-19, as well as other communicable diseases, and understand their associated risks.